muthukumar24/Guvi-React-JS-Task-5/README.md

 Total Amount = Price × Quantity
 - Display Total Amount: The calculated total amount is displayed on the page so the user can review the cost before proceeding.

+5 - Remove from Cart Button :

+- When a user clicks the "Remove from Cart" button for a product, The product is removed from the cart.
+- The list of products and the total amount are updated.

 =======

-- NOTE: The images and thumbnails from the JSON data were not working, so I raised a query.
+- NOTE: The images and thumbnails from JSON data were not working, so I raised a query.
 After following the instructions from mentor, I downloaded and imported the images into the code.

 Image Folder: